MC-Student/WebProgramming/README.md

 # WebProgramming
-Coursework for Web Programming class
+Coursework/one final project for Web Programming class